raz34900/Royal_Rescue_Unity/README.md

 * **Companion AI:** An advanced `NavMeshAgent` integration that allows rescued characters (like the Princess) to seamlessly follow the player, maintaining a polite distance and automatically updating animation states.
 * **Proximity-Based NPC Behavior:** NPCs react organically to the player's presence.
 Using custom C# scripts and Unity's Animator, characters transition between ambient idle animations and interactive poses (e.g., kneeling and pointing) based on distance calculation.
 * **Custom Editor Automation:** A robust suite of Unity Editor scripts (`[MenuItem]`) designed to eliminate manual Inspector drag-and-drop.
 These tools programmatically configure Animator parameters, assign AudioClips, inject missing components, and reset bone transforms with a single click.
+* **Enemy AI & Projectile Combat:** A dynamic monster AI that detects the player and calculates trajectories to throw rock projectiles, utilizing state machines to seamlessly switch between idle, chase, and attack behaviors.
+* **Dynamic Minimap System:** A real-time navigational minimap UI built with a secondary orthographic camera, tracking the player's position and orientation to aid exploration across complex environments.
+* **Weapon Mechanics & Combat Stats:** An integrated combat system featuring distinct weapons with unique damage values and attack speeds, requiring players to adapt their combat timing and strategy during enemy encounters.

 ## Game Worlds (Scenes)